abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##### 1.1 Augmentation

 As a first step, I decided to apply augmentation due to the high degree of differance in represenation between different classes.
 Three techniques were used to generate additional data: Prespective transformation, translation and rotation.
-These methods are randomly applied in order to have a minimum number of training samples for each class.
+The aforementiond augmentation methods were applied using the openCV library and were randomly applied in order to have a minimum number of training samples for each class.
 A sample outcome of the augmentation process can be seen here:

 ![alt text][image3]